xbouteiller/DetectEvent/README.md

 - RWC = 100*((fresh-dry)/(saturated-dry))
 - It is possible to manually define superior and inferior threshold for slicing the data (default: 80% and 50%)

-Here the superior threshold is defined as 90% and the inferior as 20%
 >
-> python Leaf_exec.py --rwc_sup 90 --rwc_inf 20
+> python Leaf_exec.py --rwc_sup 90 --rwc_inf 20 # Here the superior threshold is defined as 90% and the inferior as 20%

-It is a shortcut for the code above
 >
-> python Leaf_exec.py -rs 90 -ri 20
+> python Leaf_exec.py -rs 90 -ri 20 # It is a shortcut for the code above
 >

 <img src="img/B22_LITU_BL_09.png" width="65%" height="65%">